New York Marijuana Possession Laws

 Yes, the possession of up to 3 ounces of marijuana or up to 24 grams of marijuana concentrate is legal in New York per the Marijuana Regulation and Taxation Act (MRTA).
 MRTA makes the recreational use of marijuana legal for adults 21 years of age or older.

-The legal status of recreational or adult-use marijuana is recent, as MRTA only became law in March 2021.
-However, using medical marijuana has been legal for longer, per the New York Compassionate Care Act of 2014.
+Medical marijuana became legal in the state with the passage of the New York Compassionate Care Act of 2014.
 This law created a framework that enabled eligible patients to purchase and use medical marijuana for qualifying medical conditions.
 Eligible patients are registered and issued medical marijuana cards that confer the right to purchase marijuana from licensed dispensaries.

 The Office of Cannabis Management is the state agency responsible for regulating the use, possession, sales, and cultivation of marijuana.
 Also, it reviews applications and issues licenses to marijuana cultivators, processors, distributors, and dispensaries in the state.